 - How often a player raises the flop

-In fact, pretty much any conceivable scenario can be tracked since many poker trackers offer the ability to create custom statistics.
+In fact, pretty much any conceivable scenario can be tracked.
+Many poker trackers offer the ability to create custom statistics.

-Serious players dedicate significant time to trawling through their various poker statistics and comparing them to the stats of strong winning players.
-This is a great way to spot leaks because it allows us to analyse an extensive sample of hands quickly.
+Serious players dedicate significant time to trawling through their various poker statistics.
+They compare their results to the stats of strong winning players.
+This is a great way to spot leaks.
+It allows us to analyse an extensive sample of hands quickly.

-Many poker players hence have direct experience working with a database of statistics and probing it for weaknesses by applying a range of filters.
+Many poker players have direct experience working with a database of statistics.
+They use them to probe for weaknesses by applying a range of filters.

 If we can analyse our own data, we can absolutely analyse our opponent’s data.

 We can probe his statistics in much the same way that we do our own.
-This time we have a different goal in mind, however.
+This time we have a different goal in mind.

 We are looking for weaknesses in our opponent’s game, which we can exploit.

-For online players, it’s commonplace to display poker statistics on opponents in real time, using a table overlay known as a HUD (heads up display).
-Accurate poker statistics usage is a crucial factor in maintaining the highest possible winrate.
+For online players, it’s commonplace to display poker statistics on opponents in real time.
+Use a table Overlay known as a HUD (heads up display).
+Accurate poker stats usage is a crucial factor in maintaining the highest possible winrate.

 There are generally differing opinions on the ethics of HUD usage.
 Some players will be running a HUD, while others won’t.
-Naturally, this gives players with a HUD a potential advantage over players that don’t have one.
+Naturally, this gives players with a HUD a potential advantage over players that don’t.

-This is a concern with some poker rooms since strong players destroying the weak players too quickly is believed to cause a weak or non-sustainable poker ecology.
+This is a concern with some poker rooms.
+Strong players destroying the weak players too quickly can cause a weak or non-sustainable poker ecology.
 Some rooms look to limit HUD usage for specific formats or even ban them entirely.

-Other rooms consider HUDs fair game since all players have the ability to load a HUD if they so desire.
-It’s no secret, however, that poker rooms which allow HUDs are typically tougher than poker rooms that don’t.
+Other rooms consider HUDs fair game since all players have the ability to load a HUD.
+It’s no secretthat poker rooms which allow HUDs are typically tougher than those that don’t.

 5. Using Poker Statistics for Population Analysis